redcanaryco/chain-reactor/README.md

 - The fourth quark deletes the hidden directory and hidden file.

 Here are some questions this chain reaction can help you answer:
-- Does my endpoint security product collect telemetry for all four quarks?
-Does it handle one, many or all system calls that can be used to execute a binary?
+- *Visibility*: Does my endpoint security product collect telemetry for all four quarks?
+Does it handle one, many, or all system calls that can be used to execute a binary?
-- Does my endpoint security product alert me to the execution of a hidden binary in a hidden directory?
+- *Detection*: Does my endpoint security product alert me to the execution of a hidden binary in a hidden directory?
-- Does my endpoint security product alert me to running processes without a backing file on disk?

 # Reactions